Lost Villages

 The Lost Villages were ten communities (nine conventional villages and a populated island) in the Canadian province of Ontario, in the former townships of Cornwall and Osnabruck (now South Stormont) near Cornwall, which were permanently submerged by the creation of the Saint Lawrence Seaway in 1958.

-The flooding was expected and planned for as the result of the Moses-Saunders Power Dam construction, which began in August 1954.
+The flooding was planned as the result of the Moses-Saunders Power Dam construction, which began in August 1954.
 In the weeks and months leading up to the inundation, families and businesses in the affected communities were moved to the new planned communities of Long Sault and Ingleside.
 These negotiations were controversial, however, as many residents of the communities felt that market value compensation was insufficient since the Seaway plan had already depressed property values in the region.

 The town of Iroquois was also flooded, but was relocated 1.5 km north rather than being abandoned.
 Another community, Morrisburg, was partially submerged as well, but the area to be flooded was moved to higher ground within the same townsite.
 In all, approximately 6,500 people were displaced by the project, 530 buildings moved, and countless other homes, schools, and businesses demolished.
 A portion of the provincial Highway 2 in the area was flooded; the highway was rebuilt along a Canadian National Railway right-of-way in the area.

-At 8 a.m. on 1 July 1958 (a date locally remembered as Inundation Day), a large cofferdam was demolished, allowing the flooding to begin.
+At 8 a.m. on July 1, 1958 (a date locally remembered as Inundation Day), a large cofferdam was demolished, allowing the flooding to begin.
 Four days later, all of the former townsites were fully underwater.
 Parts of the New York shoreline were flooded by the project as well, but no communities were lost on the American side of the river.